RemainingDelta/Care-Compass/README.md

 # Care Compass

+## Overview
+**Name:** Care Compass
+**Contributors:** Anoushka Abroal, Arthur Huang, Katherine Ahn, Shiven Ajwaliya
-This is a project repo for the Care Compass web app associated with the Summer 2025 Northeastern University's Data and Software in International Government and Politics Dialogue of Civilization.
-Created by a team of the following students: Anoushka Abroal, Katherine Ahn, Shiven Ajwaliya, and Arthur Huang.
+**Dialogue:** Summer 2025 Data and Software in International Government and Politics in Belgium, Northeastern University

-This repo includes most of the infrastructure setup (containers), sample databases and ML models, and example UI pages.
-Get ready to explore it!

-## What is Care Compass?
+**Objective:**
+Care Compass is a data-driven web application that helps users explore and compare global healthcare systems.
+By combining real-world datasets with interactive visualizations and machine learning models, Care Compass makes complex international health data intuitive, customizable, and accessible.

-Every country says its healthcare is the best, but what if you could actually compare them all in one place?
-Healthcare is overwhelming and confusing, but Care Compass makes it simple.
-With Care Compass, users choose what they care about -- this can be hospital conditions, emergency response, and prevention, which are just a few factors that are customizable!
-Whether you’re planning to move, presenting in class, or shaping the next health reform, you can utilize the visual maps, country profiles, and future projections provided by our application.
-We help people make informed decisions, not guesses; because understanding healthcare shouldn’t be reserved for experts—it should be accessible to all.
+Every country claims its healthcare system is the best—but what if you could actually compare them all in one place?
+Healthcare can be overwhelming and confusing, but Care Compass makes it simple.
+Users choose what matters most to them—like hospital quality, emergency response, or disease prevention—and receive personalized insights based on real data.

+Whether you're planning to move abroad, presenting in class, or shaping the next health reform, Care Compass empowers you with visual maps, detailed country profiles, and future projections.
+We help people make informed decisions, not guesses—because understanding healthcare shouldn’t be reserved for experts; it should be accessible to all.

+From policymakers to students and families, Care Compass adapts to diverse needs, enabling smarter decisions through data transparency and clarity.

 ## Prerequisites